firebase/firebase-android-sdk/firebase-dataconnect/README.md

 # firebase-dataconnect

-This is the Firebase Data Connect component of the Firebase Android SDK.
+This is the Firebase Android Data Connect SDK.

 ## Building